 The last thing I expected while trying to make my escape from the Hypogean Gaol was to run into this napping guard dog at the front gate.
 He is one of a few rare bosses in the game that you can see from a ways off, which only adds to the sense of dread as you approach him.

-I put him here just above Amygdala because the fights are somewhat similar in nature, with the obvious difference being the bolts of electricity coming from Paarl’s fur-covered body.
+I put him here just above Amygdala because the fights are similar, with the obvious difference being the bolts of electricity coming from Paarl’s fur-covered body.
 Henryk’s Hunter Set is a great armor for this fight as it is extremely high in lightning protection.

 Overall Difficulty: 5 out of 10